watersofoblivion/dataless/README.md

 The batch component sits on top of the data lake and primarily serves the business and end customers.

-A pair of Data Pipeline batch pipelines have been built, one for Hive and one for Redshift.
+A Data Pipeline batch pipeline has been built to do this.

 ### Hive

-The Hive pipeline does two things.
+Via Hive, the pipeline does two things.
 First, it materializes an advertising view managed by Glue.
 This table is available to business customers.
 Second, it derives per-ad traffic data by day and populates a DynamoDB table.
 An endpoint has been set up for services to query this data to serve end customers.

 ### Redshift

-**Note**: To get this pipeline, enable Redshift by setting the `EnableRedshift` property to `yes` in `config/master.json` and redeploy.
-Unsetting the property and redeploying will tear down the Redshift instance.
+**Note**: To get this functionality, you must enable Redshift.
+See "Advanced" below.

-The Redshift pipeline moves advertising data into Redshift.
+The pipeline also moves advertising data into Redshift.
 It first exports the advertising table to CSV and loads it into the cluster.
 Then, it loads the same data directly from the data lake using Redshift Spectrum.

 Real-Time
 ---